 When hearing the term “artificial intelligence,” most people think of robots, spies and cars that drive themselves.
-But, according to Dr. Izabella Lokshina, chair of SUNY Oneonta’s Management, Marketing and Information Systems Department and professor of Management Information Systems, the average person is actually much more familiar with the field than they may realize.
+But, according to Dr. Izabella Lokshina, professor and chair of SUNY Oneonta’s Department of Business, the average person is actually much more familiar with the field than they may realize.

 Artificial Intelligence, or AI, is all around you, as Lokshina’s students learn.
 It’s in use when you ask SIRI a question or tell Alexa to play a song, when your Roomba vacuums your living room, and when you unlock your iPhone using facial recognition.
 It’s also in use when search engines predict what you’re going to type into the search bar before you even finish typing.

 With 30 continuous years of acclaimed research, Lokshina is an expert in the fields of Artificial Intelligence and Telecommunications.
 She received her doctorate from Moscow State Mining University in Russia, where she grew up and lived until 1998.

 “When I was getting my education, the field was in its childhood stages,” Lokshina said.
 “It was brand new then and very few people knew about it, but I was lucky enough to work with the fathers of artificial intelligence in Russia.”

 Since then, Lokshina has really made a name for herself.
 Her publications have received more than 300 citations, according to Google Scholar, and she has presented at prestigious academic conferences around the world.
 In 2019, she received SUNY’s Chancellors Award for Excellence in Research and Creative Activities, and she is an active member of several exclusive scholarly organizations and professional societies, such as the European Technology Institute and the World Scientific and Engineering Academy and Society.